dandavison/dandavison.github.io/pages/classical-mechanics.md

-The equation for acceleration says that, at time $t$, acceleration in the current tangent direction is $R\ddot \phi(t)$ (halfpipe radius times current angular acceleration<sup>4</sup>).
+The equation for acceleration says that, at time $t$, acceleration in the current tangent direction is $R\ddot \phi(t)$ (halfpipe radius times current angular acceleration[ref]To see this, start with the $\phihat(t)$ (tangent direction) part of the full expression for acceleration and note that the radial distance of the skateboard is fixed by the presence of the half-pipe, so speed $\dot r(t)$ (and acceleration) in the radial direction is zero.[/ref]).
 So Newton's second law in this context is the differential equation

 $$mR \ddot \phi(t) = -mg sin(\phi(t))$$